Protecting Bribie Island NP's Ocean Beach

 How beach traffic affects all aspects of BIEPA's mission:

 Wildlife - Bribie Island is a rookery for critically endangered loggerhead turtles.
 Laying cycles are disrupted by night-time driving, and hatchlings making their dash from nest to ocean are put at increased risk of exhaustion and predation by the effects of disorientation from lights, and by barriers created by vehicle ruts.
 Threatened seabirds and shorebirds are deterred from this otherwise prime habitat by traffic.
-The littoral zone beach ecology is severly impacted through compaction and pollution.
+The littoral zone beach ecology is impacted through compaction and pollution.

 Flora - vehicles driving on dunes damages stabilising vegetation, and driving near the foredunes stops these plants from establishing.
 This limits expansion in the dune's natural growth phase, causing persistent coastline neutrality or retreat, that in turn sees erosion encroach further into the coastal habitat.
-The adverse impacts of off-road vehicles on coastal dune vegetation are "widespread, substantial, and long-lasting" as clearly evidenced in a recent analysis published by prominent researchers .
+The adverse impacts of off-road vehicles on coastal dune vegetation are "widespread, substantial, and long-lasting" as evidenced in a recent analysis published by prominent researchers .

 Environment - littering, waste disposal and bush-toileting effects balance in native species populations, and encourages and fuels feral pig and fox populations that are attracted to waste left at visitor sites.
 Large volumes of plastic are left behind by visitors, which enters the environment and contributes to the devastating effect of micro-plastic pollution.

-Sustainability - the ecological damage inflicted by high volumes of 4WD traffic on Bribie Island's protected areas is inconsistent with BIEPA's vision of a prosperous, nature-based tourism future for Bribie Island, which should include low-impact access to park features for a broader section of the community, than just those who own 4WDs.
+Sustainability - the ecological damage inflicted by high volumes of 4WD traffic on Bribie Island's protected areas is inconsistent with BIEPA's vision of a prosperous, equitable, nature-based tourism future for Bribie Island, which should include low-impact access to park features for a broader section of the community, than just those who own 4WDs.

 Community - the beach attracts large numbers of hoons, who act illegally on the beach endangering lives.
 Local residents have to endure traffic jams, noise & air pollution, and bear the brunt of associated illegal hooning on local streets.